-Our Therapy Dogs Want to Go Out to Visit !
+Our Therapy Dogs Will be Able to Visit Again SOON!

 Liam remembers his Therapy Dog visit to Hamilton Heights young readers in Chambersburg.